bmc/py-findwords/README.md

 # py-findwords

 Written in Python, this program is a fast word game anagram finder, suitable for use with Scrabble®, Words with Friends, and similar games.
-Also has an interactive interpreter mode that supports history and command-line editing.
+It also has an interactive mode that supports history and command-line editing.

 ## Installation